ErpNetDocs/tech/concepts/parties-concepts.md

 ![Party Attributes](Party-attributes.png)

 Party has "Parent Party" and "Area" attributes, which are inherited by Company and Person.
-But persons "First Name" and "Last Name" are specific only to persons.
-Neither companies nor generally parties have "First Name".
+But person's "First name" and "Last name" are specific only to persons.
+Neither companies nor generally parties have "First name".

-### Relationships with Other Entity Types
+### Relationships with other entity types

 Although parties do not exist on their own, they can participate in relationships.
-For example, a Customer or Supplier Contract are objects, which can have a relationship with a Party.
-Relationship with Party means, that an actual Customer Contract object would relate to either a Person or a Company.
+For example, a Customer or Supplier contract are objects, which can have a relationship with a Party.
+Relationship with Party means, that an actual customer contract object would relate to either a Person or a Company.
 This is shown on the following diagram:

 ![Party Basic Contracts](Party-basic-contracts.png)

 > [!Note]
-> Customer (Contract), Supplier (Contract) and Dealership (Contract) are actually called simply Customer, Supplier and Dealer in @@name.
+> Customer (contract), Supplier (contract) and Dealership (contract) are actually called simply Customer, Supplier and Dealer in @@name.

 > [!Note]
-> The diagram shows, that one Party object can participate in relationships with many Customer Contract objects.
-In fact, however, the current implementation of @@name allows many Customer Contracts per party, but only one for each Enterprise Company.
-This means, that one party can have only a single Customer Contract with any given Enterprise Company.
+> The diagram shows, that one Party object can participate in relationships with many Customer contract objects.
+In fact, however, the current implementation of @@name allows many Customer contracts per Party, but only one for each enterprise company.
+This means, that one party can have only a single customer contract with any given enterprise company.

 To clarify the above diagrams, lets provide an example.
 Suppose we have: